Bruce Laingen: Diplomatic career

 In 1949 Laingen joined the U.S. Foreign Service.
 He served at posts in Germany, Iran, Pakistan, and Afghanistan, and was then appointed Ambassador to Malta by President Gerald Ford in 1977.

 Laingen was then sent back to Iran as the U.S. chargé d'affaires in June 1979, after ambassador William H. Sullivan and chargé d'affaires Charlie Naas were relieved of their posts by President Jimmy Carter.
 Laingen had previously served in Iran during the 1950s.

 On November 4, 1979, the U.S. embassy was overrun by student protesters following the Iranian Revolution.
 63 hostages were taken at the embassy, while Laingen and two others were seized at the Iranian Foreign Ministry Office.
-Mrs. Laingen tied a yellow ribbon about the oak at their home during the crisis.
+His wife, Penelope Lippitt Babcock, tied a yellow ribbon about the oak at their home during the crisis.
 Laingen and 51 hostages were released on January 20, 1981, following 444 days of captivity.
 Laingen remains the last American head of mission to Iran, as direct bilateral diplomatic relations between the two governments were severed following the seizure of the embassy and have not been restored since.

 After they were released from Iran in January 1981, Laingen and the other hostages arrived in the United States at the United States Military Academy, West Point, New York.
 Four months later, on May 26, the West Point Class of 1981 honored him as their graduation banquet speaker during a formal dining event in the Cadet Mess Hall.
 Laingen was awarded the State Department's Award for Valor along with several other recognitions.

 Laingen's next position was that of Vice President of the National Defense University, a post traditionally held by a senior diplomat.
 He retired from the Foreign Service in 1987 after 38 years of service.
 Laingen previously served as the President of the American Academy of Diplomacy.